BharathR8/Brownsteing-Group-MVP-Website-Landing-Page/README.md

-# Brownstein-Group-MVP-Website-Landing-Page
+# Restaurant-Website-Landing-Page
-I have created the landing page of the website with the given instructions.
+I have developed the landing page of a restaurant website as an MVP.

-Please download all the files on your local PC before you run the application.
+Technologies: HTML5, CSS3, JavaScript, jQuery, Bootstrap